Question: To whom does Code of Student Conduct apply and when does it apply?

 Question: What should I do now that I have received this notice?

 Response: You should read the notice carefully and contact Student Conduct & Discipline to schedule an appointment.
-For appointments, call (415) 239-3211 or send an email to studentaffairs@ccsf.edu.
+For appointments, email studentconduct@ccsf.edu.
 Generally, students schedule an appointment with the Disciplinary Officer within three (3) days of the date of the notice.
-Failure to schedule an appointment will lead to an automatic appointment being scheduled for you.
+Failure to schedule an appointment may lead to a hold being placed on your account at CCSF.

 Question: May I bring an advocate to my appointment?